SitharaMadush/task_manager_api/README.md

 # Task Manager API

-This is a Task Management Front-End (Client) that is built to consume a back end Rest API.
+This is a Laravel based Task Management REST API.

 ## ✨ Tech Stack Used
 - Laravel 12